 How can I prove to my employer that I was there?

-Upon completion of jury services, you will be issued a certificate with the original signature of both the judge and the jury coordinator.
+Upon completion of jury services you will be issued a certificate of service by the court.

 A person may not be excused for business or economic reasons unless all parties of record on the case in which the juror is to serve approve such excuse.